isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-audio.md

 **Click URL:** (Raw assets only) The URL on which the viewer will land when they click the companion banner for the ad.
 It can include a click redirect using a third-party click tracking pixel.

-**Final Click URL:** (Raw assets only; read-only) The Click URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Click URL:** (Raw assets only; read-only) The Click URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Ad Tag:** (Ads using third-party ad tags only) An iFrame or script banner tag for a third-party companion banner source.
 It must be from a certified third-party ad serving partner.

-**Final Ad Tag:** (Ads using third-party ad tags only) The Ad Tag with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Ad Tag:** (Ads using third-party ad tags only) The Ad Tag with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 ### Pixel